Land Protection

 Why protect land?

-By protecting land and restoring native plant communities, we connect small fragments of pine barrens to create a larger pine barrens landscape.
-Larger areas of protected habitat give wildlife more space to move and find resources.
-This should improve the chances of long-term survival for pine barrens species.
+By protecting land and restoring native plant communities, we connect fragments of pine barrens to create a larger, more intact pine barrens landscape.
+Larger areas of protected habitat improve the chances of long-term survival for pine barren species.

 Vision